WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

-You must have a total of at least five (5) Net 30 day pay accounts reporting although eight (8) are better, to move onto the next tier.
+You must have a total of at least three Net 30 day pay accounts reporting, to move on.

-After you set up 5 – 8 trade lines by utilizing vendor accounts, getting retail accounts is the next step.
+After you set up 3 or more trade lines by using vendor accounts, getting retail accounts is the next step.
 These are cards which a business owner can make use of and they don’t have to pay the full balance owed each month.

-Once 10 total accounts are on report, a firm owner can then start applying for Visa, MC, and Amex-type credit.
+Once more accounts are on report, a firm owner can then start applying for Visa, MC, and Amex-type credit.
 Approval amounts will equal the greatest credit limit account on the business report.

 For that reason, try to have 10 accounts with at minimum one of them having a $10,000 high limit.
 Keep using the credit, and keep applying for more, and speak with credit providers to increase credit limits.
 If you do this, your business credit will keep growing until you can get higher limit credit lines, normally within 6 – 12 months.

-As soon as you have 10 – 15 accounts, you can begin to get approval for fleet credit and auto vehicle financing.
+As soon as you have more accounts, you can begin to get approval for fleet credit and auto vehicle financing.
 You must have at least one account with a $10,000 high credit limit to get authorization for most fleet credit sources.

 Plus you must have higher scores, 75 or higher with Dun and Bradstreet.
 This score just confirms you pay your bills on time.
 Fleet credit is for everything to do with business vehicles and can be used at multiple locations.
 Its uses include fuel purchases, and vehicle repair work and maintenance.